 His ability as a Parselmouth, however, is not likely to be a relevant issue here.
 Albus has already told us that however rare the ability to understand and communicate with snakes may be, great and good wizards have shared this ability with Riddle.
 I think it is safe to say that we can dismiss Riddle’s being a Parselmouth from any consideration of the creation of Horcruxes.

-Riddle has at least one other presumably rare (although never stated in the text as such) ability, however.
-One which he kept even after his defeat, and probably kept to the end.
+Riddle has at least one other presumably rare (although never actually stated in the text as such) ability, however.
+One which heclearly kept even after his defeat, and probably kept to the end.
 Even as a thing of shadow and vapor; a disembodied portion of a soul, he retained the ability to take possession of others.
 Not merely to dominate them and bring them under his control by force of will, but to take full psychic and physical possession of them.
-Indeed even the soul fragment that haunted the Diary was able to take such possession of Ginny Weasley, ultimately even against her will, and over her resistance.
+This would appear to be a quality inherent to Tom Riddle’s underlying soul.
+Any portion of it.
+Indeed, we saw that the soul fragment that haunted the Diary was able to take such possession of Ginny Weasley, ultimately even against her will, and over her resistance.
 Another such fragment came very close to overmastering Ron.